Charles O'Conor (historian): Professional life

 He garnered fame outside Ireland through his Dissertations on the ancient history of Ireland (1753).
 Like all of his works, his account was everywhere consistent with the historical record.
 The book was generally well received, and when Samuel Johnson was made aware of it, he was moved to write a letter to O'Conor in 1755, complimenting the book, complimenting the Irish people, and urging O'Conor to write on the topic of Celtic languages.

 Malvine, dying in the arms of Fingal, by Ary Scheffer.

 The book was less well received in some Scottish circles, where there existed a movement to write Celtic history based upon Scottish origins.
 When James Macpherson published a spurious story in 1761 that he had found an ancient Gaelic (and Scottish) cycle of poems by a certain "Ossian", among the critics who rejected it as false was O'Conor, as an inclusion (Remarks on Mr. Mac Pherson's translation of Fingal and Temora) in the 1766 rewrite of his 1753 work.
 While the issue was laid to public rest by others (notably Samuel Johnson), the issue was laid to intellectual rest by O'Conor in 1775, with the publication of his Dissertation on the origin and antiquities of the antient Scots.
-That the issue occurred provided O'Conor the opportunity to establish Ireland as the source of Gaelic culture in the minds of the non-Irish general public.
+The fact that the issue occurred provided O'Conor the opportunity to establish Ireland as the source of Gaelic culture in the minds of the non-Irish general public.

 An Irish manuscript from the Cathach of St. Columba.